elbecerrasoto/pandoomain/docs/README.md

 #### `genomes/not_found.tsv`

-Genomes that weren't found, due to having a unexistent ID or due to a network failure.
+Genomes that weren't found, due to having an unexistent ID or due to a network failure.

 Usually _assembly IDs_ end on _0_ ar _5_ and the version number is tipycally at most _2_.

-However the pipeline considers anything that match the following _regular expresion_:
+However, the pipeline considers anything that matches the following _regular expression_:
 + `GC[AF]_\d+\.\d`

-It look like:
+It looks like:

 | id | genome | refseq | version |
 | --- | --- | --- | --- |